-The first Arduino-powered robot that teaches electrical engineering, programming, 3D modeling and 3D printing!
+The first Arduino-powered robot* that teaches electrical engineering, programming, 3D design and 3D printing!
 Aligned to leading academic standards.

 Ages 8 to Adult!

 Creator Bots are designed by Blair, a Product Design Engineer from Mattel ®️